vicding-mi/backup_trial/readme.md

 # Backup Postgresql and Mysql

 This repository contains DAG recepie for backing up databases over network.
-The schedule is configured through the `backup_config.yaml` file.
+The schedule is configured by using the `backup_config.yaml` file.
 The DAG will automatically create full and incremental backups based on the schedule and retention period.
 Old backup sets are cleaned up based on the retention period and only full sets will be removed to make sure there is no dangling incremental backups.

 ## Key features of this implementation